pwafire/pwafire/pwafire-bundle/background-sync/README.md

 ### [How to configure]()

-To your javascript source folder, create an empty **sync.js** file and copy the following code snippet to it.
+To your javascript source folder, create an empty **sync.js** file and copy the [following code snippet](https://github.com/mayeedwin/pwafire/blob/master/pwafire-bundle/background-sync/js/sync.js) to it.
-Remember to add it to your pages at the botton of your project's pages 😊
+Remember to add it to your pages at the botton of your project's pages as hown below 😊

 ```html